 Start a Project

-Contact us a [email protected] for project support or questions.
+Contact us at [email protected] for project support or questions.
 If your project has unique requirements, higher complexity, or needs optimization, our Custom Services can do non-routine protocols not offered through our Standard Services.

 Samples should be frozen and shipped on dry ice in a 96-well plate.
 We recommend using plate tape to seal the wells.
 Place the plate inside of a plastic bag prior to placing on dry ice.
 Please give advance notice of submission date and time so staff can be prepared to receive samples.
 If shipping samples from outside the University of Minnesota, ship via express shipping carrier on dry ice to the address below.